Yemzyking/Yemzyking/README.md

-Hello and Welcome 👋, I'm Oluyemi B. Benjamin
+Hello and Welcome 👋, I'm Oluyemi Babatunde Benjamin

 - 👀 I’m interested in making new friends
-- ⚡ I'm Available for Remote Jobs/Gigs
-- 🌱 I’m currently learning to code [Front End #UIdev]
 - 💞️ I’m looking to collaborate on any projet to sharpen my skills
 - ⚡ Motto: The only easy day was yesterday.
 <!---